 When planting, make sure the hole is wide and deep enough to spread the root system out.
 Fill in around roots carefully and water immediately to settle soil.
 Gardenias need one inch (2.5 cm.) of water weekly.

 Growing Dwarf Gardenias in Pots

-Gardenias need temperatures of 65 to 70 Fahrenheit (18 to 21 C.) during the day to produce flowers and night temperatures of 60 to 65 F. (15 to 18 C.).
+Gardenias need temperatures of 65 to 70 degrees F. (18-21 C.) during the day to produce flowers and night temperatures of 60 to 65 degrees F. (15-18 C.).
 For this reason, many gardeners choose to grow gardenias in pots.

 Containerized plants will need fertilizing in spring every two weeks but suspend feeding by the end of summer.
 They will also require more water than in-ground plants but keep them slightly drier in winter.

 Place containers where the light is bright but indirect and there are no drafts.
 Provide humidity by misting daily or placing a dish of water near the plant.

 General Dwarf Gardenia Care

 A nice organic mulch spread around the root zone will prevent weeds and help keep roots cool and soil moist.